DimuthuMadushan/Ballerina-GraphQL-Interceptors/README.md

 This example includes a simple interceptor based GraphQL fields filtering method.
 This method can be used to filter out the fields based on `Request Header` values.

 ## Configurations
-> NOTE: This example runs only on Ballerina versions greater than `SL2022.2.0`.
+> NOTE: This example runs only on Ballerina versions greater than `2201.2.0 (Swan Lake Update 2)`.

 Example can be run using following command.
 ```shell